lifegadget/docker-couchbase/README.md

 - `join` - starts the container and then joins it to an existing

 ## Versions ##
 All versions of Couchbase use a base image of Ubuntu (currently 14.04).
-The list of available Couchbase 'versions' is broken up into both the build number and whether the build is 'community' or 'enterprise'.
+The available Couchbase versions is broken up by both "Enterprise/Community" editions,

+into both the build number and whether the build is 'community' or 'enterprise'.
 Currently the only available versions are Enterprise releases but in the future a branch for community will be created:

 <table>
 	<tr>